 Dog Strangling Vine

-Dog Strangline Vine (Vincetoxicum rossicum) is one of Ontario's most unwanted invasive plants.
+Dog Strangling Vine (Cynanchum rossicum) is one of Ontario's most unwanted invasive plants.

 Also known as black swallowwort or pale swallowwort, dog-strangling vine does not actually strangle dogs but it can “strangle” native plants and small trees if it is in dense patches.
 This plant was first observed in Ontario in the late 1800s, and is originally native to Eurasia.

-Flowers are a pink-maroon color and very small, and they are randomly placed throughout the vine.
+- Flowers are a pink-maroon colour and very small, and they are randomly placed throughout the vine.

 Where is Dog Strangling Vine found in our watershed?

 Dog-strangling vine is beginning to invade the NVCA watershed.
 It is most common south of Highway 89.
 It is also present along portions of the Collingwood shoreline—near globally rare coastal marshes.
-A small patch in the internationally signification Minesing Wetlands.
+A small patch in the internationally significate Minesing Wetlands.
+NVCA has monitored the locations where dog-strangling vine is found while the County of Simcoe and the Nature Conservancy of Canada has made efforts to control the spread of the invasive species.

 Why is it of concern?